 Located on the Oklahoma-Texas border, Lake Texoma is a lake oasis that has become a popular spring break destination among Texans and Oklahomans alike.
 Only an hour north of Dallas, Lake Texoma spans a whopping 89,000 acres.
 If you’re looking for a party, head to Fobb Bottom for a party on the banks.
 However, if you’re simply looking for peace and serenity, there are plenty of spots along the lake’s bank to fish and picnic.
 Camping and hiking can be found in the area too.

 Home to Texas State University, the town of San Marcos is a great place to spend spring break if you don’t mind the college crowd.
 Floating the San Marcos River is most definitely a top spring break activity.
 Part of this spring-fed river even runs through the city.
-Since the San Marcos River is spring fed, it stays at a cool temperature even during Texas’ hot weather.
+Since the San Marcos River is spring-fed, it stays at a cool temperature even during Texas’ hot weather.
 After some time spent floating the river, visit the museums in the areas, such as the LBJ Museum, or the numerous restaurants and shops too.

 Texas’ eclectic capital city makes for a fun spring break full of live music and great food.
 Now during the month of March, the three-week festival known as SXSW occurs.
-The music week of the festival typically coincides during spring break for most universities in the area.
+The music week of the festival typically coincides with spring break for most universities in the area.
 This festival turns the entire city into a music venue, where free and cheap live music performances can be found all over Austin.
-Although Austin is the “live music capital of the world,” there is also plenty of other attractions to explore here too, such as outdoor recreation at the Barton Creek Greenbelt or a tour of the Texas State Capitol.
+Although Austin is the “live music capital of the world,” there is also plenty of other attractions to explore here, too, such as outdoor recreation at the Barton Creek Greenbelt or a tour of the Texas State Capitol.

 San Antonio has both a great city vibe and awesome outdoor recreation nearby.
 Although it may not have a big spring break party scene, it’s still an awesome city with plenty of attractions to visit.
 Explore the Alamo by day and hit the River Walk at night for an excellent dinner.
 Or pitch your tent at Government Canyon State Natural Area for a secluded spring break in nature.

 This Hill Country town is perfect for beer lovers on spring break.
 Indulge in a craft beer tour of all the New Braunfels microbreweries.
-Thrill seekers and fun lovers alike can spend a day tubing down the Comal River or enjoy visiting Schlitterbahn Waterpark.
-If you’re looking for some live music or a lively dance hall, visit Gruene where live music occurs almost daily.
-Since New Braunfels also is just a short drive away from other popular Hill Country destinations like Fredericksburg and Luckenbach, the city makes for a great homebase while traveling in the area.
+Thrill-seekers and fun lovers alike can spend a day tubing down the Comal River or enjoy visiting Schlitterbahn Waterpark.
+If you’re looking for some live music or a lively dance hall, visit Gruene, where live music occurs almost daily.
+Since New Braunfels also is just a short drive away from other popular Hill Country destinations like Fredericksburg and Luckenbach, the city makes for a great home base while traveling in the area.